daemuth/sidundee/posts/firstpost.md

   - post
   - social innovation
 author:
-  name: Dr. Stefano De Paoli
+  name: Project Team
 ---

 ## What is social innovation?
 Social innovation is a distributed and bottom-up innovation process which offers novel answers to social needs.
-Social innovation **impact** is connected with improving the quality of living of the people and the possibility for them to satisfy needs which do not find solutions from institutionalised channels.
+Social innovation **impact** is connected with improving the quality of life of people and the possibility for them to satisfy needs which do not find solutions from institutionalised channels.
 Social Innovation is activated by understanding and closely observing people&#39;s lives while involving and empowering them.
 By thinking creatively and pursuing simple, sustainable solutions, the quality of life of individuals and communities can be improved.

 ## About the project